 How to Choose Between Overdrive and Distortion

-Both effects offer unique tonal enhancements, but they cater to different musical needs and tastes.
+Both effects offer large tonal enhancements, but they cater to different musical needs and tastes.
 To simplify the decision-making process, we’ve broken down the key differences in a comparative table.

 However, it’s essential to remember that personal preference plays a significant role, and what works for one guitarist might not resonate with another.